casualcomputer/accounting_fraud/README.md

 3. how the original paper handles time dependencies

 # Work
+- Represent data into time series and use autoencoder
+- How to deal with the missing values in the time series
-- Week Feb 14: Solve that missing year thing and use Baseline RNN to get embeddings for clustering
+- Solve that missing year thing and use Baseline RNN to get embeddings for clustering